Real Felipe Fortress

-The Real Felipe Fortress was built to defend the main Peruvian port and the city of Lima from pirates and corsairs during colonial times.
-The fortress was pivotal in the 1866 naval battle between a Spanish fleet sent to South America to "reclaim" its colonies and land batteries in the coast of Peru.
-The Real Felipe Fortress is currently the Peruvian Army Museum, displaying historical uniforms, weapons and other military paraphernalia.
+The Real Felipe Fortress is a fortress located within the Monumental Zone of Callao, Peru.
+It was built to defend the main port of the country, as well as the city of Lima from pirates and corsairs during colonial times.
+The fortress was subject to a two-year siege that ended Spain's presence in both Peru and South America.
+It is currently the Peruvian Army Museum, displaying historical uniforms, weapons and other military paraphernalia.

 History

 Background

 During the Viceroyalty of Peru, Callao was the main port of the Americas, it connected the colonies with Spain.
 Due to the lack of adequate defenses, several pirate incursions took place.
 In an attempt to protect the port, the viceroy Pedro Álvarez de Toledo y Leiva decreed the construction of the Walls of Lima between the years 1640 and 1647 to protect the city.
 However, the 1746 Lima–Callao earthquake, destroyed most of the fortifications.
-Viceroy José Antonio Manso de Velasco, ordered the contraction of the fortress to bolster the defense of the port.
+Viceroy José Antonio Manso de Velasco, ordered the construction of the fortress to bolster the defense of the port.